kalkin/xmpp-centos-playbook/README.md

 # Jabber Playbook

-This [Ansible Playbook](http://docs.ansible.com) installs ans configures the prosody jabber server on a Centos 6 machine.
+This [Ansible Playbook](http://docs.ansible.com) installs and configures the prosody jabber server on a Centos 6 machine.

 ## Introduction